Emadmousavi/DFA-NFA-Automota/README.md

 - find the corresponding regular expression of machine

--make simple DFA
+- make simple DFA

--conver DFA to NFA
+- conver DFA to NFA

 ...